 With an annual growth rate in excess of 10%, the life sciences are one of the strongest industrial sectors in Switzerland.
 The research results and inventions generated by universities can make a major contribution to the progress in life sciences if they are transferred to industrial companies and developed into marketable products and services.
 In particular the establishment of new companies – spin-offs or start-ups – ensures that the results of research are turned into innovative medical products and that new jobs are created.

-In 2009 Università della Svizzera italiana (USI) started to develop leading-edge comprehensive advanced programs – BioBusiness, MedTech Business, BioClub – to provide young life sciences companies with the theoretical and project-based practical skills needed to develop, fund and market biomedical innovations.
-These programs will be now offered through the Center of Advanced Studies on Entrepreneurship in BioMedicine – CASE BioMed, an autonomous structure within the Faculty of Biomedical Sciences.
-In this way, CASE BioMed will also contribute to complete the scientific and biomedical education provided by the Faculty.
+USI, with its Center of Advanced Studies on Entrepreneurship in BioMedicine (CASE Biomed) was, in 2010, the first academic institution in Switzerland to offer a series of leading-edge comprehensive advanced programs – BioBusiness, MedTech Business, BioClub – providing young life sciences companies with the theoretical and project-based practical skills needed to develop, fund and market biomedical innovations.
+CASE BioMed is an autonomous structure within the USI Faculty of Biomedical Sciences, which will also contribute to complete the scientific and biomedical education provided by the Faculty.